 Upon entering the code, your gaming device will detect your progress through your Epic account, and your beloved character should appear on your screen as a result.
 This method is usually referred to as the slower way of doing things, and it works pretty much the same on all platforms where Fortnite is available.

 What can you do if your Fortnite progress is already associated with a different account?

 Chances are you may have gone through the above procedures when it was first announced.
 If time has done its tricks on your memory and you no longer remember your Epic account’s login details, you may run into errors while linking your Fortnite process to your new account.

 While there once was a way around this when Epic allowed users to “disconnect” their PlayStation Network, Xbox Live, Nintendo accounts, it’s no longer possible to do so.
 Even if you remember your Epic account’s details and go through the disconnecting process, you won’t be able to link your progress to a new account because it was “associated” with a different account.

 Epic discontinued this feature because it allowed for account stealers to completely take over any Fortnite progress that’s tied to any other gaming system.

 The only way around this error is finding the details of the Epic account that your Fortnite account is associated with and continuing your journey under those login details.

-We also recommend turning on the two-factor verification through SMS, email, or an authenticator app to protect your Epic account further.
+Now that you know how to link Fortnite accounts, we also recommend turning on the two-factor verification through SMS, email, or an authenticator app to protect your Epic account further.
 These methods will play a vital role if you ever forget your login credentials as well.